Badsworth/pfml_scripts/portal/README.md

 ### `npm run docs`

 Run the UI component explorer sandbox, [Storybook](https://storybook.js.org/).
 A new browser window should automatically open with the explorer loaded once this script has completed running.
 It may take a minute or so to load on initial run.
+[Read more about how we're using Storybook.](../docs/portal/storybook.md)

 ### `npm run docs:build`